mspnp/go-batcher/README.md

 - __Rate Limiting__: You may optionally attach a rate limiter to Batcher that can restrict the Operations so they don't exceed a certain cost per second.

 - __Shared Capacity__: Batcher supports using a rate limiter.
-One of the included rate limiters is AzureSharedResource which allows for sharing capacity across multiple processes/containers/replicas.
+One of the included rate limiters is AzureSharedResource which allows for sharing capacity across multiple Instances.
 Sharing capacity in this way can reduce cost.

 - __Reserved Capacity__: AzureSharedResource also supports a reserved capacity to improve latency.
-For instance, you might have 4 containers that need to share 20K RU in a Cosmos database.
+For instance, you might have 4 Instances that need to share 20K RU in a Cosmos database.
 You might give each 2K reserved capacity and share the remaining 14K RU.
 This gives each process low latency up to 2K RU but allows each process to request more.

 - __Cost per Operation__: Each Operation that you enqueue to Batcher will have an associated cost.